 In March 2021, we issued convertible promissory notes to entities affiliated with Foresight Capital Management, a holder of more than 5% of our outstanding capital stock, with a total principal amount of \$30.0 million in exchange for \$30.0 million in cash.
 In August 2021, we issued additional convertible promissory notes to entities affiliated with Foresight Capital Management with a total principal amount of \$1.5 million in exchange for \$1.5 million in cash.
-In September 2021, we amended and restated all outstanding convertible promissory notes and issued an additional convertible promissory note to an entity affiliated with Foresight Capital Management with a total principal amount of \$6.0 million in cash.
-Pursuant to the terms of such notes, the outstanding indebtedness was cancelled, and the convertible promissory notes converted into 9,760,088 shares of Series B-1 redeemable convertible preferred stock in connection with the Series B and Series B-1 redeemable convertible preferred stock Financing."
-All of the convertible promissory notes at a rate of 6% per year, compounded annually and could not be prepaid without written consent from the holders.
+In September 2021, we amended and restated all outstanding convertible promissory notes and issued an additional convertible promissory note to an entity affiliated with Foresight Capital Management with a total principal amount of \$6.0 million in exchange for \$1.5 million in cash.
+In September 2021, we amended and restated all outstanding convertible promissory notes and issued an additional convertible promissory note to an entity affiliated with Foresight Capital Management with a total principal amount of \$6.0 million in exchange for \$6.0 million in cash.
+Pursuant to the terms of such notes, the outstanding indebtedness was cancelled, and the convertible promissory notes converted into 9,760,088 shares of Series B-1 redeemable convertible preferred stock in connection with the Series B and Series B-1 redeemable convertible preferred stock Financing, as described below under the subsection titled "-Series B and Series B-1 Redeemable Convertible Preferred Stock Financing."
+All of the convertible promissory notes bore interest at a rate of 6% per year, compounded annually and could not be prepaid without written consent from the holders.